oracle-livelabs/adb/adb-loki/deploy-dbms-loki/deploy-dbms-loki.md

 ## Task 7: Create the Package Specification

-Still as **ADMIN**, create the DBMS_LOKI package specification.
-This defines the public API — all the procedures and functions customers will call.
+While still connected as **ADMIN**, create the DBMS_LOKI package specification.
+This defines the public API including all procedures and functions customers will call.

 ```sql